From Arsenal youth to England coach - Omer Riza's remarkable journey of discovery | Goal.com

 From Arsenal youth to England coach - Omer Riza's remarkable journey of discovery

-As he sits at home preparing for football to return from its current hiatus, Omer Riza could not be happier with the direction in which his career his heading.
+As he sits at home preparing for football to return from its current hiatus, Omer Riza could not be happier with the direction in which his career is heading.

 Just three years ago, he was struggling to find a job having left Leyton Orient after taking charge of the then crisis-hit club for the final seven games of their season.